 The type of unit and its combat experience determines which number on the dice will land a hit.
 For example, an infantry only lands a hit with every dice showing a “2” or less, versus a tank will land a hit with dices showing “6” or less.
 If the tank already has combat experience, it will hit even with every dice showing “8” or less.
 These numbers are shown on a “Unit Chart” every player has in front of them.

 The hits will translate into damage, depending on the units’ armor and the terrain.
 5 hits will for example give the infantry 3 damage.
-If the attacked infantry is however entrenched in a forest, it will require 6 hits to receive 3 damage.
+If the attacked infantry is however entrenched in a forest, it would require 6 hits to receive 3 damage.